 IMG_1836.jpg

-South: Innovation for community and environment
+Southern Vietnam: Innovation for the community and the environment

 IMG_1834.jpg

-Where young ideas spread sustainable values
+Where young ideas spread lasting value.

 IMG_1835.jpg

-Innovation Challenge - a journey to nurture future innovators
+Innovation Challenge - a journey to nurture future innovators.

 IMG_1833.jpg